Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Shortly before Chikatsuyu, you will pass Gyuba-doji, a small statue showing Kazan, one of the first emperors to do the Kumano Kodo pilgrimage, sitting on a horse and cow

-Stay overnight in one of the Japanese inns along/near the Kumano Kodo in Chikatsuyu or Nonaka (2 to 4 kilometres further along the route after Chikatsuyu).
+Stay overnight in one of the Japanese inns along/near the Kumano Kodo or in Chikatsuyu or Nonaka (2 to 4 kilometres further along the route after Chikatsuyu).

 path into chikatsuyu